Public domain: Perpetual copyright

 In a paying public domain regime, works that have entered the public domain after their copyright has expired, or traditional knowledge and traditional cultural expressions that have never been subject to copyright, are still subject to royalties payable to the state or to an authors' association.
 The user does not have to seek permission to copy, present or perform the work, but does have to pay the fee.
 Typically the royalties are directed to support of living artists.

 Public domain mark

-In 2010, The Creative Commons proposed the Public Domain Mark (PDM) as symbol to indicate that a work is free of known copyright restrictions and therefore in the public domain.
+In 2010, Creative Commons proposed the Public Domain Mark (PDM) as symbol to indicate that a work is free of known copyright restrictions and therefore in the public domain.
 The public domain mark is a combination of the copyright symbol, which acts as copyright notice, with the international 'no' symbol.
 The Europeana databases use it, and for instance on the Wikimedia Commons in February 2016 2.9 million works (~10% of all works) are listed with the mark.